AllGoSite/DanShaw/README.md

 # DanShaw
-The portfolio of Dan Shaw, a stylish web developer
+The portfolio of Dan Shaw, a stylish web developer.